-NREL's concentrating solar power (CSP) program measures and models the solar resource, develops and uses computer models for engineering design and modeling of system performance and technology deployment, and investigates the value and impacts of dispatchable utility-scale solar power to regional grid networks.
+NREL's concentrating solar power (CSP) program develops models for engineering design, system performance, and technology deployment while investigating the value of dispatchable utility-scale solar power to regional grid networks.

 The Resource Information and Forecasting group provides the necessary solar data, satellite imagery, and GIS to help analysts and stakeholders better understand the feasibility of locating a CSP plant in a particular area.

 - Design for manufacturing analysis

 This project develops software that identifies the optimal operations schedule for an operating plant in a real-time setting based on best-available weather and pricing forecasts, costs, and operational requirements.
 CSP systems with thermal storage are capable of responsive operation as market or weather conditions vary but are burdened with an abundance of possible operational schedules that satisfy the engineering requirements of the system.
 Often, trade-offs between near-term revenue gains and long-term costs due to component degradation and maintenance are opaque to plant operators.

 This project will leverage prior work on SAM, in CSP dispatch optimization, and in direct normal irradiance forecasting to provide a software tool to be used in situ at operating facilities to execute optimal operational strategies.
 A tool that automates certain decision-making processes offers several key advantages, including the ability to:

 - Simultaneously account for operational factors beyond the knowledge of human operators

 - Identify a provably optimal operations schedule